GrandpaBear/CribLife/README.md

 This program implements Google Maps API for a multitude of purposes (Interactive map w/ markers, Location Search Inputs, & Address to LatLng conversions)

 Programmed using MERN stack (MongoDB, Express.js, React.js, Node.js).

-Status:
-Still under development!
-Requires more REST APIs to be written to allow full usage.